Binary Search Tree

 }

-Let's start by searching a key in binary search tree.
+Let's search for key in binary search tree.

 - Java